krzys9876/pyspark_explorer/README.md

     Instead, you can cache or save the parsed results and then send the same query.
     For example, val df = spark.read.schema(schema).csv(file).cache() and then df.filter($"_corrupt_record".isNotNull).count().

+or e.g.

+    [COLUMN_ALREADY_EXISTS] The column `event` already exists.
+Consider to choose another name or rename the existing column.

+or e.g.

+    'NoneType' object has no attribute '__fields__'

+etc.

 You can find the log file in your home directory (_.pyspark-explorer_ subdirectory).